 In the summer of 2018, rumours began to circulate that an NBA team could relocate to the Mojave Desert.

-I was assured by Brian Wall that these rumours have been swirling around for some time but have only grow stronger with the success of the Knights and the incoming Raiders.
+I was assured by Brian Wall that these rumours have been swirling around for some time but have only grown stronger with the success of the Knights and the incoming Raiders.

 ‘It’s clear there’s a love for the unique culture on offer in Las Vegas, perhaps the last city where the American Dream still feels real’

-Adding substance to them is the fact that the MGM Group have a lot of partnerships in the NBA along with massive investments in Vegas.
+Adding substance to them is the fact that the MGM Group has a lot of partnerships in the NBA along with massive investments in Vegas.